ioanna000/Thesis-2024/README.md

 ## How It Works

-LocalVPN leverages Android's `VpnService` API to create a virtual network interface that intercepts packets destined for private IP address ranges.
+The application leverages Android's `VpnService` API to create a virtual network interface that intercepts packets destined for private IP address ranges.
 When an application attempts to access the local network:

 1. The packet is captured by the VPN service
 2. The application is identified by its package name